force-net/HammingRecovery/README.md

 120        | 7             | 6%
 247        | 8             | 3%

-**(Block sizes of greater size currently is not implemented due huge amount of work to calculate recovery info)**
+*(Block sizes of greater size currently is not implemented due huge amount of work to calculate recovery info)*

+So, if you select recovery info size to 7, library will add 7 bytes to each 120 bytes of your data and your data will increase on 6%

 ## License